kerrishotts/cordova-tasks/README.md

 ## Tests

-Not may.
+Not many.
 Yet.
 I’m sure there’s a way to do it, but I haven’t taken a crack at it.
 Instead, I’m going to use the horrible phrase, “it works for me!”. ;-)

 There are some tests for some of the internal functionality, but these are slim, and don’t actually verify much.
 If you really want to run them, you can do so by cloning the repo, executing `npm install`, and then `npm test`.

+## Changes

+* 2.0 - Added support for `cordova-lib@5.0.0`, updated dependencies, added support for PLUGIN tag, added `platforms` to `build`
+* 1.1 - Initial Release

 ## License.